 Why is it called “Halloween”?

 The origin of Halloween and many of its customs can be traced to Samhain, an ancient pagan Celtic festival that is Gaelic for “summer’s end,” a day to bid good-bye to warmth and light.
-The 2-day celebration began at sundown on October 31.
 The ancient Celts believed that the veil between the worlds of the living and the dead was at its thinnest during Samhain, thereby making it a good time to communicate with the deceased and to divine the future.

 Years later, the Roman Catholic Church designated November 1 as All Saints’ Day, in honor of all Catholic saints.
 It was celebrated with a mass, bonfires, and people costumed as angels and saints parading through the villages.
 November 2 brings All Souls’ Day, a holy day set aside for honoring the dead and departed.

 Just as November 1 was once called All Hallows’ Day, October 31 was called All Hallows’ Eve.
 Over time, All Hallows’ Eve was shortened to Halloween!

 Witches on Broomsticks